phpbb/documentation/development/migrations/tools/permission.rst

 Permission Tool
 ===============

-The permission tool helps adding and removing permissions, setting and unsetting permissions, and adding and removing permission roles.
+The permission tool helps with adding and removing permissions, setting and unsetting permissions, and adding and removing permission roles.

 Add Permission